anders-grebban/aws-cdk-billing-alarms/README.md

 - Set your preferences in the config file (`billing-alarms.yml`)
 - `cdk synth` creates the CloudFormation files locally for review
 - `cdk deploy` (creates and) deploys the CloudFormation files to your AWS account
+- Look for a subscription confirmation email from `no-reply@sns.amazonaws.com` and click the `confirm subscription` link. (or log into AWS SNS and confirm the subscription there)

 ## Thoughts and TODOs
 * Switch to another construct package that allows for percent thresholds rather than absolute thresholds